 |Sea Pro Charters||(264) 584-0074||Sandy Ground Village, Central Anguilla|

-If you looking for a business offering snorkel rentals, excursions, or similar services, you should check out Andy's Beach Rentals.
+If you looking for a business that offers snorkeling gear, excursions or similar services, you can check with Andy's Beach Rentals.
 While they actually specializes in rental car, Andy and his team is happy to help his guests explore all the best that Anguilla has to offer -- including what lies beneath the surface of the sea.
 Snorkeling is amazing in this area of the island, so pick up your snorkeling kit here before you drive off.
-They are found within the southwestern part of Anguilla.
+They are located within the southwestern part of Anguilla.

-To learn more about snorkeling, including useful tips and suggestions for beginners and "pros" check out our comprehensive Caribbean snorkeling page.
+For more information about snorkeling, including helpful suggestions and tips for beginners and "pros" read our extensive guide to snorkeling in the Caribbean.